Playwright API mocking is a test-level capability designed to stub network calls within browser-based UI tests.

 What Specmatic Is Designed For

-While Specmatic can certainly help with mocking backend API call for designing deterministic UI tests, but it also addresses challenges that emerge as systems and organisations scale:
+While Specmatic can certainly help with mocking backend API calls for designing deterministic UI tests, it also addresses challenges that emerge as systems and organisations scale:

 APIs used by multiple consumers (web, mobile, partners)